ga-curriculum/data-management-in-ai-projects/microlesson-01/README.md

 By the end of this class, you will be able to:

--   ✅ **Understand the profound role and importance of data management in AI projects:** Grasp why it's not just a technical detail but a strategic necessity.
+-   ✅ Explain the profound role and importance of data management in AI projects, emphasizing its strategic necessity..
--   ✅ **Identify and articulate the key challenges in managing data for AI:** Recognize the unique hurdles that AI projects present in terms of data volume, variety, velocity, quality, labeling, security, and versioning.
+-   ✅ Identify and describe key challenges in managing data for AI, including aspects like data volume, variety, velocity, quality, labeling, security, and versioning..
--   ✅ **Describe and implement strategies for data governance, data quality management, data security, and scalability:** Learn how to establish robust frameworks, processes, and techniques to ensure your data is well-governed, high-quality, secure, and can scale with your AI ambitions.
+-   ✅ Implement strategies for data governance, quality management, security, and scalability by applying frameworks, processes, and techniques.
--   ✅ **Explain the different stages of the data lifecycle and the considerations at each stage:** Understand the journey of data from collection to deletion and how to manage it effectively at each point.
+-   ✅ Analyze the different stages of the data lifecycle, detailing considerations at each stage for effective data management.
--   ✅ **Differentiate between various data repositories (Data Warehouse, Data Lake, Data Mesh) and understand their architecture, use cases, benefits, and challenges:** Gain a clear understanding of these different approaches to data storage and organization and when to apply each one.
+-   ✅ Compare and contrast various data repositories (e.g., Data Warehouse, Data Lake, Data Mesh) to articulate their architecture, use cases, benefits, and challenges
--   ✅ **Apply best practices for data management in your own AI projects:** Walk away with actionable strategies and techniques you can implement immediately to improve your AI projects.
+-   ✅ Apply best practices for data management in AI projects to develop actionable improvements.

 -----